Karthik-salian/tutedude_assignment3/README.md

 ### Task 2: Using the Math Module for Calculations

-This script performs basic mathematical calculations using Python’s built-in math module.
+This script performs basic mathematical operations using Python's built-in **math** module.

--Prompts the user to enter a number.
+- Prompts the user to enter a number.
--Uses functions from the math module to calculate:
+- Calculates and prints:
- -Square root of the number
+  - Square root of the number
- -Natural logarithm (log base e)
+  - Natural logarithm (log base e)
- -Sine of the number (in radians)
+  - Sine of the number (in radians)
--Prints the results of all three calculations.

 ### Example:

 Enter a number: 25